Girls Scout Cookies: 2018 Flavors And Where To Buy Them

 In 1936, the term “Girl Scout Cookies” was coined by the Girl Scout Federation of Greater New York.
 In addition to boxing the cookies, and adding the new label, the federation used a trefoil shaped die to make their shortbread cookies unique.

 Over the next 20 years, numerous bakeries were authorized to manufacture the cookies — which were then sold by Girl Scout troops.
-In addition to the original Shortbread, the factories began producing sandwich and crispy chocolate mint cookies.
+In addition to the original shortbread, the factories began producing sandwich and crispy chocolate mint cookies.

 Through the years, the Girl Scouts have introduced, and discontinued, a variety of new cookie flavors.
 However, the historical favorites, which include Caramel deLites, Peanut Butter Patties, Peanut Butter Sandwich, Thin Mints, and the classic Shortbread cookie, have stood the test of time.